Strategic litigation: Lawyer-client relationship

 Civil rights and poverty litigation has been critiqued for decades due to lawyers assuming too much control in their relationships with clients.
 The unconscious biases lawyers may hold toward poor, unemployed clients, can cause lawyers to feel the need to make more decisions for their client.
 While it is lawyers’ responsibility to empower clients to make their own decisions and train their clients to understand and handle their own problems, lawyers in legal aid, law school clinics, advocacy, and small civil rights firms have been found to play a significant role in making decisions.
 At times lawyers have made decisions without the client’s input.
-Not maintaining an equal decision-making process reinforces negative stereotypes of low-income individuals and leave clients feeling politically powerless.
+Not maintaining an equal decision-making process reinforces negative stereotypes of low-income individuals and leaves clients feeling politically powerless.

 While large organizations practicing impact litigation do not have to worry about the costs of promoting client autonomy, they have been criticized for pushing their own political agendas.
 The Model Rules of Professional Conduct and Model Code of Professional Responsibility “require loyalty to clients’ goals and prohibit lawyers from allowing other interests, including their own, to interfere with their duties to clients.”
 Manipulating clients to further personal political agendas is a highly unethical practice in civil rights and poverty law, and has been strongly voiced by critics on the right.
 This practice comes into play especially in large class action lawsuits when immobilized groups have compounding interests and it is up to lawyers to make final decisions.
 In order to ensure lawyers are allowing clients to participate equally in the decision making process, lawyers must work to better inform their clients.
 Having informed clients that can advocate for themselves will allow lawyers to effectively represent the current wishes of individual clients and class members rather than their own perceptions of clients’ long-term goals.